 Wow 2 whole months have past without me blogging.
 Its been summer holidays and life has been very much about the kids at home, going away and my last months of pregnancy.
 Our summer holiday was 2 weeks spent in the south east where my parents now live.
 I was aware before we went that … Continue reading Summer hoildays

 I have grown up with mental illness.
 Not mine, my mothers.
 This week is maternal mental health week.
-A week to shout out about this topic that can be so terrifying, so challenging, yet one that is so common (1 in 5 women will suffer a maternal mental health condition).
-My mum suffered postpartum psychosis … Continue reading The vaccum of silence
+A week to shout out about this topic that can be so terrifying, so challenging, yet one that is so common (1 in 5 women will suffer a maternal mental health condition and suicide is the biggest … Continue reading The vaccum of silence

 I've referred to my mum as my addiction in an earlier post but didn't elaborate.
 I will attempt to do so now.
 As far back as I can recall I felt a difficulty in my relationship with my mum.
 I can't explain it much better, except to say that I always knew it felt more than the commonly described 'mother-daughter' challenges.
 As a young child I remember finding mum incredibly hard to relate to.
 I recall a … Continue reading My beginning; the missing piece of the puzzle

 So its 11 am and Ive not long got home with my current youngest.
 We are wet from the pouring rain and I can literally feel the tension stagnating my muscles and tightening round my forehead.
 My eldest had a hospital appointment this morning, routine, nothing to worry about.
 It meant that rather than the … Continue reading An Angry Mum